Category Archives: HMRC

 It doesn’t need to be this way.

 In my view, leaving it to January creates additional tax risk.
-Fortunately almost all of my clients wish to submit theirs before November.
+Fortunately almost all of our clients wish to submit theirs before November.

-Before I begin work on a tax return in January, my requirements are:
+Before we begin work on a tax return in December or January, our requirements are:

 • a copy of last year’s submitted tax return